Potato1682/TopDomainChecker/README.md

 Brute-force the top-level domains with automated parallelism.
 Makes the most of the Promises and brute-force it with multiple jobs.
-Verify the existence of the host using ICMP echo.
+You can verify the existence of the host using multi protocols.
 The top-level domains are getting the latest list from [IANA](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).

 ## Installation